Man writing in class

 Van R. Johnson Sutter Scholars Program

-Established by Sutter Health in 2002, the Sutter Scholars Program is named in honor of former Sutter Health CEO Van R. Johnson and supports the continuing education of children and grandchildren of Sutter Health and entity employees.
-Sponsored by the Sacramento Region Community Foundation on behalf of Sutter Health, the program helps prepare students to become compassionate, responsible citizen leaders of tomorrow while also showing appreciation for the employees of Sutter Health by providing a competitive scholarship for their children and grandchildren.
-Scholarships are awarded annually and vary based on need and competitive review.
+Established by Sutter Health in 2002, the Sutter Scholars program is named in honor of former Sutter Health CEO Van R. Johnson.
+It supports the continuing education of children and grandchildren of Sutter Health and entity employees.
+Sponsored by the Sacramento Region Community Foundation on behalf of Sutter Health, the program reflects Sutter’s appreciation for its employees and supports their children’s and grandchildren’s journey to become compassionate, responsible citizen leaders through higher education.
+Scholarships are awarded annually after a competitive review.
+Amounts awarded will vary, based on the applicants’ qualifications and need.

 The program is administered by Scholarship America®, the nation’s largest designer and manager of scholarships and other education support programs for corporations, foundations, associations, and individuals.
 Eligibility for individual programs is determined at the sole discretion of the sponsor and eligible applications are reviewed by Scholarship America’s evaluation team.